alan-turing-institute/CROP/README.md

 ## Deployment

-#### Continuous Deployment

-We employ a continuous delivery toolchain with Docker on Travis CI which publishes Docker images automatically when PR is made to the *master* or *develop* branches.
+We employ a continuous delivery toolchain using Github Actions which deploys the latest version of CROP when a push or a PR is made to the `main` or `develop` branches.

-#### Manual

-Steps of how to set up and deploy CROP locally or on Azure are documented [here](https://github.com/alan-turing-institute/CROP/wiki/1.-Set-up-and-deploy-CROP-locally-or-on-Azure).
+The Github Actions
+* Build a Docker container for the webapp, and push it to Docker Hub.
+* Build a Docker container for the Azure function apps that collect data into the database (ingress functions), and push it to Docker Hub.
+* Publish the Azure function app for running the forecasting models.
+* Run the CROP test suite.

+The Azure services for the webapp and the ingress functions listen to updates on Docker Hub, and deploy the latest container once it has been pushed to the Hub.

+`main` and `develop` are deployed to production and testing versions of the platform, respectively.
+The former is relatively stable, the latter may be broken in the course of development.

 ## Getting help